 - Normally not used in layer parent stock but in selection farms.
-Still it is an option when labor cost is low and facilities are affordable. - Males are housed in male-adapted individual cages, females in femaleadapted cage. - Manure can be collected by a belt in most of models. - Automatic feeding in most of models - No natural matting.
-Artificial insemination (Al) is required
+Still it is an option when labor cost is low and facilities are affordable. - Males are housed in male-adapted individual cages, females in femaleadapted cage. - Manure can be collected by a belt in most of models. - Automatic feeding in most of models - No natural mating.
+Artificial insemination (AI) is required